JaneliaSciComp/multifish/README.md

     git clone git@github.com:JaneliaSciComp/multifish.git

-Before running the pipeline for the first time, pull in and build the submodules and the demo data set using the setup script:
+Before running the pipeline for the first time, pull in and build the submodules using the setup script:

     ./setup.sh